yaqwsx/KiKit/doc/multiboard.md

 Note that if panelize your boards, you don't have to separate your boards first;
 just use the `--source` with the panelization command.

+## Preserving annotations

+When you use the separate command, KiKit preserves all annotations within the source bounding box.
+If you would like to strip the annotations, you can specify `--stripAnnotation` and KiKit will remove all annotations from the resulting board.